glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 }
 ```

-The chamber volume and gas states are tracked internally and updated per frame.
-The torque produced
+The chamber volume and gas states are tracked internally to match the head radius, and updated per frame.
-by the piston (in newton meters) is defined as:
+The torque produced by the gas within the piston (in newton meters) is defined as:

 ```
 double